emrock21/nepal-newar-ceremonial-metalwork-registry/README.md

 **a technical process with spiritual purpose**.

 The registry is intentionally minimalistic.
-It does not attempt to catalogue every detail—only the essential elements needed to preserve authenticity and context.
+It does not attempt to catalogue every detail only the essential elements needed to preserve authenticity and context.

 ## How it works